 Atlanta, GA 30326

 General education requirements that are not prerequisite coursework may be completed while on the entry list or during the program.
 These requirements must be completed before taking the National Council Licensing Examination-Registered Nurse examination.

 Re-admission to Program after Failure/Withdrawal

 A student may re-enter the Nursing Program once after withdrawal or failure.
 No student shall be re-admitted after two (2) withdrawals or failures of SAC Nursing Program courses.
 In cases of grave, extenuating circumstances, a student may file an appeal for re-admittance after two withdrawals or failures.
-An Appeal Committee will then determine re-entry.
+An Appeal Committee or Program Director will then determine re-entry.